SIS Building: Architectural criticism

 The SIS building was reviewed favourably by Deyan Sudjic in The Guardian in 1992; he described it as an "epitaph for the architecture of the eighties".
 Sudjic wrote that "It's a design which combines high seriousness in its classical composition with a possible unwitting sense of humour.
 The building could be interpreted equally plausibly as a Mayan temple or a piece of clanking art deco machinery", and added that the most impressive thing about Farrell's design was the way he had not "confined himself to a single idea" as the building "grows and develops as you move around it".
 In their 2014 Guide to London's Contemporary Architecture, Kenneth Allinson and Victoria Thornton wrote:

 Some see this building as Farrell's most controlled and mature building – a rich diet, certainly, but not a cacophony of rhetorical features, nor without the unselfconscious virtuosity which can uplift and excite.
 But it is undoubtedly too Gotham City for the taste of many.
 Farrell's many critics and opponents ... would call it a nightmare: a secret service fortress, provided by a private speculator, designed by an avowed populist, and sited on a most prominent river location.
 Indubitably, it is a bizarre phenomenon.

 Feargus O'Sullivan on the other hand mentioned the nickname "Ceaușescu Towers" for the building, referring to the architecture of Socialist Romania, and derided the whole neighbourhood of newly constructed buildings in Vauxhall as "Dubai-on-Thames".

 James Bond films

-Vauxhall Cross has featured in several recent James Bond films, where it is depicted as the home base of the fictional 00 Section and its associated Q Branch.
+Vauxhall Cross has featured in a number James Bond films, where it is depicted as the home base of the fictional 00 Section and its associated Q Branch.
 The building was first featured in GoldenEye (1995), and was depicted as having been attacked in The World Is Not Enough (1999), Skyfall (2012), and Spectre (2015).
-For Skyfall a 50 ft model of the building was constructed at Pinewood Studios.
+For Skyfall, a 50 ft model of the building was constructed at Pinewood Studios.
 A special premiere of Skyfall was held at Vauxhall Cross for MI6 staff, who cheered when their headquarters was attacked in the film.
 Some filming for Spectre took place on the Thames near Vauxhall Cross in May 2015, with the fictional controlled demolition of the building playing a key role in the finale sequence of the film.